-The SPREE project, centered on servicing as a strategy to promote sustainability, funded by the European Research Fund – FP7.
+The SPREE project centered on servicizing as a strategy to promote sustainability.
+This project was funded by the European Research Fund FP7.

 Academic Appointments and Activities

-In response After the events of October 7th, I assumed the role of leading the strategic forum at Sapir College.
+After the events of October 7th, I assumed the role of leading the strategic forum at Sapir College.
 Within this role, I directed the design of a comprehensive new educational program designed to encompass the entire student body.
 This program integrates regional challenges into the curriculum, aiming to cultivate a stronger sense of attachment among students to the region.
 The primary objective of this initiative is to attract students with elevated social consciousness as well as to foster a higher proportion of students who choose to establish their personal and professional lives within the region.
-This pioneering program has been awarded significant funding of NIS 10 million from Bank Ha’Poalim and is scheduled to commence next year.Recently, I successful
+This pioneering program has been awarded significant funding of NIS 10 million from Bank Ha’Poalim and is scheduled to commence next year.

-ly secured a grant of NIS 670,000 from the Israeli Council for Innovation to establish an Innovation and Entrepreneurial Lab with a specific focus on engaging Arab students.
+I recently secured a grant of NIS 670,000 from the Israeli Council for Innovation to establish an Innovation and Entrepreneurial Lab specifically focusing on engaging Arab students.
 This lab will be an integral component of the Innovation and Entrepreneurship Center at Sapir College, further enhancing our commitment to fostering innovation and entrepreneurship among diverse student populations.

-In the past half-decade, I have played a pivotal role in the establishment and management of the Innovation and Entrepreneurship Center at Sapir College, where I currently hold the position of academic manager.
-Notably, the center successfully secured a significant grant of NIS 5 million from the Israeli Council for Higher Education (CHE).
-The demonstrable success of our programs has led various academic institutions across Israel, including Tel Aviv University, Haifa University, and The Academic College of Tel-Aviv Yafo, to adopt several of our teaching methodologies and ideas.
+In the past five years, I have played a pivotal role in establishing and managing the Innovation and Entrepreneurship Center at Sapir College, where I currently hold the position of academic manager.
+Notably, the center successfully secured a significant grant of NIS 5 million from the Israeli Council for Higher Education.
+The demonstrable success of our programs has led various academic institutions across Israel, including Tel Aviv University, Haifa University, and the Academic College of Tel-Aviv Yafo, to adopt several of our teaching methodologies and ideas.
 In this position, I played a crucial role in setting up the academic forum for managers of entrepreneurship centers under the guidance of the Council for Higher Education.

-I led the initiative in developing a new Master of Arts (MA) program in Entrepreneurship and Innovation in Organizations.
-Presently, I am managing this program.
-This program received temporary approval from the Council for Higher Education .
-It was launched in March 2023 with an initial cohort of 17 students while the subsequent cycle, commencing in April 2024, saw a significant increase in enrollment, with 33 students selected from approximately 80 applicants.
+I led the initiative to develop a new M.A. program in Entrepreneurship and Innovation in Organizations.
+I am currently managing this program, which received temporary approval from the Council for Higher Education and was launched in March 2023.
+The initial 2023 cohort comprised 17 students, whereas, in 2024, there was a significant increase in enrollment, with 33 students selected from approximately 80 applicants.

 Future Plans

-Over the forthcoming three years, my primary focus will be dedicated to actively participating in the implementation of the Sapir-Poalim program on integration of regional challenges into Sapir’s Curricula and rigorously studying its efficacy and impact.
-I further intend to deepen my research on the above mentioned research activities and promote publications on these topics.
+Over the next three years, I will primarily focus on implementing the Sapir-Poalim program, which aims to integrate regional challenges into the curriculum of Sapir College.
+In this role I will rigorously study the program’s efficacy and impact.
+I will also continue to research and publish scholarly articles on the transformative impact of innovation and entrepreneurship on various facets of societal structures.